JorjaFox/website/_posts-old-blog/2009-04-27-robert-david-hall.md

     - surfing
 ---

-Interviewed by <a href="http://www.csifiles.com/interviews/robert_david_hall.shtml">CSI Files</a>, Robert David Hall (aka Dr. Al Robbins, the coroner) spoke about his work on <em>CSI</em> and how he feels about Jorja being gone.
+Interviewed by <a href="http://www.csifiles.com/interviews/robert_david_hall.shtml">CSI Files</a>, Robert David Hall (aka Dr. Al Robbins, the coroner) spoke about his work on _CSI_ and how he feels about Jorja being gone.

 <blockquote>**Hall:** Jorja Fox (Sara Sidle) was one of my closest friends on the show, and she just needed to move on in her life.
 I miss her every time I go on the lot, but she's surfing in the morning, getting ready to do some movie or something, and I think she's happy as a clam.
 It's wonderful to see somebody do what they want to do and be happy and I would have to say Jorja is quite happy.</blockquote>